shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bonsai-language-features.md

 ### Gender

 Evaluate impressions based on the user's gender.
 Note that gender is available only in cases where the publisher passes it in the ad call.
-For more information on ad calls, see "Placement Tag Parameters" in documentation (customer login required).
+For more information on ad calls, see "Placement Tag Parameters" in documentation.

 **Keyword**: `user_gender`